amatsuda/active_decorator/README.md

 ### Using ActiveDecorator outside of Action View ###

-Sometimes your may want to use decorators outside of Action View, for example, for background tasks for ActiveJob.
+Sometimes you may want to use decorators outside of Action View, for example, for background tasks for ActiveJob.
 For such use case, ActiveDecorator module provides `with_view_context` method that takes some kind of Action View and a block.